Harshshen/module2_avalanche/README.md

 ## **Introduction**

-The `Assessment` smart contract allows for basic account management, enabling deposits and withdrawals.
-It logs transactions and provides an overview of the transaction history.
+The peoject allows to mint, burn and transfer the amount of tokens

 ## **Getting Started**